tee0402/tee0402.github.io/projects/project-2.md

 I used various web technologies, such as Bootstrap for the UI, AngularJS for the dynamic nature of the elements, and PHP and MySQL for user authentication and preferences.
 I used a web host called 1&1 for the hosting of the website.
 But to improve my knowledge of Linux and web hosting, I used the LAMP(Linux, Apache, MySQL, PHP) stack to host the website on my laptop as well.

-In this project I gained experience with full-stack web application design and associated technologies, including MySQL for database storage, the Bootstrap CSS Framework for the user interface, JavaScript and some of its frameworks for client-side programming, and PHP for server-side programming.
+In this project I gained experience with full-stack web development and associated technologies, including MySQL for database storage, the Bootstrap CSS Framework for the user interface, JavaScript and some of its frameworks for client-side programming, and PHP for server-side programming.

 Website: <a href="https://www.bamboocalc.com">bamboocalc.com</a>